Sagnac/Zernike.jl/README.md

 There are 2 options you can vary using keyword arguments.
 All 3 main functions support:

-* `scale`: `{1 ≤ scale ≤ 100}`: multiplicative factor determining the size of the plotted matrix; the total number of elements is capped at 1 million which should avoid aliasing up to ~317 radially and ~499 azimuthally.
+* `finesse::Int`: `{1 ≤ finesse ≤ 100}`: multiplicative factor determining the size of the plotted matrix; the total number of elements is capped at 1 million which should avoid aliasing up to ~317 radially and ~499 azimuthally.

 Default: `100` (for `Z`, proportionally scaled according to the number of polynomials for the wavefront errors).

 In creating the plot matrix the step size / length of the variable ranges is automatically chosen such that aliasing is avoided for reasonable orders.
-The `scale` parameter controls how fine the granularity is subsequently at the expense of performance.
+The `finesse` parameter controls how fine the granularity is subsequently at the expense of performance.

 Additionally, the wavefront error functions `W(ρ, θ, OPD, n_max)` and `P(v, ε, δ, ϕ, ω)` support: